Walking from the Old Harrow Inn and its next door neighbours …..

 The Borough Arms on the right, the Harrow Inn just peeking out, and newsagent Nelson Bestwick.
 (Jim Beardsley)

 The Lower Market Place in 2015 , with the Harrow Inn (minus the ‘Harrow Corner’).
-We are now walking, right to left from the Inn
+And there, just appearing from around the tree on the left-hand side, is the Merry emporium.

-It was Thomas Merry not William who initially set up shop in the Market Place as grocer, druggist and ironmonger.
+It was Thomas Merry not William (as Adeline writes) who initially set up shop in the Market Place as grocer, druggist and ironmonger.

 He had married Elizabeth Cholerton, daughter of Derby coach timber bender Thomas and Mary (nee Stansby), in May 1832 and the couple had four sons and a daughter — William, John, Thomas, Ann and James.